electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 Gabriel contrasts "Worse is Better" with a make the "Right Thing" approach that aims to create the optimal solution.
 Which sounds painfully like our ambitions to make an optimal local-first platform.
 Whereas moving functionality out of scope, will actually allow us to make the core better and deliver on the opportunity.

-#### The motivation for `electric-next`
+#### The motivation for Electric Next

 So, hopefully now our motivation is clear.
 We needed to find a way to simplify Electric and make it more loosely coupled.
 To pare it back to it's core and iterate on solid foundations.

 ## What's changed?

-`electric-next` is a sync engine, not a local-first software platform.
+Electric Next is a [sync engine](/product/electric), not a local-first software platform.

-It can be used for a wide range of use cases, syncing data into apps, workers, services, agents and environments.
+It can be used for a wide range of [use cases](/use-cases/state-transfer), syncing data into apps, workers, services, agents and environments.
 These include but are not limited to local-first software development.

 ### Sync engine

-When we look at our stack, the part that we see as most core is the sync engine.
+When we look at our stack, the part that we see as most core is the [sync engine](/product/electric).

 This is the component of Electric that syncs data between Postgres and local clients.
 Consuming Postgres logical replication, managing partial replication using Shapes and syncing data to and from clients over a replication protocol.
 It’s where there’s the most complexity.
 Where we can add the most value and is hardest to develop yourself.